freenas/freenas-docs/userguide/jails.rst

    Configuration Options for Audiotag

-This port has five configurable options (DOCS, FLAC, ID3, MP4, and VORBIS) and each option is enabled (on) by default.
+This port has five configurable options: *DOCS*, *FLAC*, *ID3*, *MP4*, and *VORBIS*.
+In this port, each option is enabled by defualt.

-FreeBSD packages are always built using the default options.
-Those options are presented in a menu when compiling a port.
-The default values can be changed.
+Packages use default options.
+Ports let the user select options.

-The Ports Collection must be installed in a jail before ports can be compiled.
+The Ports Collection must be installed in the jail before ports can be compiled.
 Inside the jail, use the :command:`portsnap` utility.
 This command downloads the ports collection and extracts it to the :file:`/usr/ports/` directory of the jail: